dannyswat/learnspeak/docs/ANSWERS.md

-# Language Learning Platform - Answer to QUESTIONS.md
+# Language Learning Platform - Requirements Answers

+> **Note:** This is a reference document containing the project requirements.
+These answers guide the platform's design and implementation.
+See [QUESTIONS.md](QUESTIONS.md) for the full list of questions.

 ## 1. Platform Overview & Goals